junxit/us-congress-bills-119/metadata.md

 - 2025-04-29 — Introduced in Senate
 - 2025-04-29 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2025-12-15 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8708; text: CR S8708)
+- 2025-12-15 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2025-12-15 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.
+- 2025-12-15 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.